 |

-Lankford, founder of NovelPro, isn’t the only one of its authors grabbing at literary brass rings.
-This March, Bank Street, founded in 1916, included Susan Coventry’s THE QUEEN'S DAUGHTER from HENRY HOLT FOR YOUNG READERS on its 2011 list of the Best Children’s Books of the Year.
+Bank Street included Susan Coventry's THE QUEEN'S DAUGHTER from HENRY HOLT FOR YOUNG READERS on its 2011 list of the Best Children's Books of the Year.
 The Queen's Daughter showcases the turbulent 12th century through the life of Princess Joan of England who reigns under the precepts of her mother, Eleanor of Aquitaine.

-Last year, Vanitha Sankara’s WATERMARK, about papermaking during the Inquisition in 14th century France, was a Historical Novels Review EDITOR’S CHOICE selection.
+Vanitha Sankaran's WATERMARK, about papermaking during the Inquisition in 14th century France, was a Historical Novels Review EDITOR'S CHOICE selection.

-Several others have received literary accolades for works they developed in NovelPro, including Lynn Hoffman’s starred Booklist review for bANG bANG! and a starred Kirkus review for Paula Jolin’s IN THE NAME OF GOD.
+Others in NovelPro have received literary accolades, including Lynn Hoffman's starred Booklist review for bANG bANG! and a starred Kirkus review for Paula Jolin's IN THE NAME OF GOD.

 To browse NovelPro books, visit: http://www.novelpro.com/NovelPro/Bragging_Rights.html.